£10,000 Compensation for Whistleblower in Unfair Dismissal Case

 Miss J did not believe that she had been dismissed because of the alleged conduct issues.
 She strongly believed that her dismissal was linked to her disclosure about the mishandling of the resident's money.

-She called our Employment Law Solicitors and spoke to Stephen Pinder, a Partner and Employment Solicitor who discussed Miss J’s situation with her in detail.
+She called our Employment Law Solicitors who discussed Miss J’s situation with her in detail.

 Because Miss J had only been working there for six weeks, she had no usual employment rights because she had such a short length of service.
-But if Stephen Pinder could show that her dismissal was connected to her disclosure of poor practice at the care home, she would be protected by the whistleblowing laws and could make an Unfair Dismissal claim.
+But if our team od Employment Law experts could show that her dismissal was connected to her disclosure of poor practice at the care home, she would be protected by the whistleblowing laws and could make an Unfair Dismissal claim.

 Any dismissal made because of whistleblowing is automatically unfair.